Cooley Law School: Costs

 The total cost of attending Cooley (tuition, fees, and living expenses) for the 2022–2023 academic year is $66,706 to $69,506, depending on the campus.
+According to the research conducted by Law School Transparency in 2017, Cooley was one of the most at-risk law schools for exploiting students for tuition.

 Bar passage

-Of the Cooley alumni who took the Michigan bar exam for the first time in July 2021, 48% passed, vs. a statewide average of 75%.
+Of the Cooley alumni who took a bar examination the first time in 2022, 36% passed versus an ABA average of 71.36%.
+The ultimate bar passage rate for Cooley alumni for those who sat for a bar examination within two years of their 2020 date of graduation was 61% compared to the 75% two year bar passage required by ABA Standard 316.
+Cooley previously failed to reach the 75% two year bar passage required by ABA Standard 316 in 2021, when Cooley had a 62.31% pass rate for 2018 graduates and a 66.01% passage rate for 2017 graduates.
+Thus, Cooley has failed to reach the 75% two year bar passage required of ABA Standard 316 for continued accreditation.

 In May 2020, the council of the ABA's Section of Legal Education and Admissions to the Bar determined Cooley was among ten law schools that had failed to significantly comply with Standard 316, which was revised in 2019 to provide that at least 75% of an accredited law school's graduates who took a bar exam must pass one within two years of graduation.
-Cooley has been asked to submit a report by February 2021.
-If the report did not demonstrate compliance, Cooley would be asked to appear at the council's May 2021 meeting.
-Section 316 has been criticized for discouraging minority enrollment in law schools and the ABA has said that the Coronavirus pandemic will be taken into account when enforcing Section 316.
+Cooley was asked to submit a report by February 2021.
+The report did not demonstrate compliance, and Cooley was asked to appear at the council's May 2021 meeting.
+Thereafter, effective 2025, Cooley was placed on probation by the ABA due to noncompliance with the required minimum two-year bar passage rate.

-Cooley failed to reach the 75% standard as demonstrated by statistics released by the ABA at the end of April, 2021.
-Those statistics showed Cooley with a 62.31% pass rate for 2018 graduates, compared with 66.01% for 2017 graduates.